KseniiaGolikova/KseniiaGolikova/README.md

 ### My name is Kseniia Golikova👋

-I am a novice IT specialist with a great desire to learn and explore something new.
+I am Ph.D in Technical Science but a novice IT specialist with a great desire to learn and explore something new.
 My analytical mindset and love of mathematics led me to Data Science⚡

 **Data Science**: